 People usually have skills or talents that they are naturally good at but never actually think about how they can apply that to creating a business.
 You might be naturally good at teaching, so why not create something that you can teach others?
 You might naturally be very personable and outgoing, so you can use those skills when doing a product launch and doing webinars so connect with your audience.
 Your natural skills/talents might be obvious or you might need to think out of the box.

 When you are naturally good at something it comes easy to you and you don’t have to fight it to make it happen.
 Which means you are more likely to enjoy what you’re doing.

 3. What skills / expertise do you have?

 The skills and expertise that you already have might give insight on what you’re passionate about.
 Maybe you learned a skill and realized that only one aspect of it is something you enjoy.
-Maybe you thought your passion was being a fashion blogger but maybe you realized that you’re real skill is at the photography aspect of a fashion blogger so you can pivot your skills to work for you and your passion.
+Maybe you thought your passion was being a fashion blogger but maybe you realized that your real skill is at the photography aspect of a fashion blogger so you can pivot your skills to work for you and your passion.

 4. Where in the market can you add value?

 Is there a hole in the market that you can add value to?
 Is there a market that isn’t being tapped into?
 Is there something being used in one market but not in another?
 You can usually see that there is a place in the market that you can add value, whether it’s to people’s lives, wealth, business, mental health, etc.